 Search terms - Home Designing & Planning Service + lumber company + your city & state.

 In any case, always get references for people the designer/draftspersons have done work for, ask to see their work, and if possible, go see some of it.

 At least, be sure to call their references to see if they were pleased.

-Your building inspection department will most likely require a set of plans that include (but are not limited to) a foundation plan, elevations, floor plan, roof framing plan, and cross sectional framing plan, as well as a plot plan.(see page 4 of my Reading House plans: house plans).
+Your building inspection department will most likely require a set of plans that include (but are not limited to) a foundation plan, elevations, floor plan, roof framing plan, and cross sectional framing plan, as well as a plot plan.
+See page 4 of my article on How to Read House Plans.

 It only took one bad experience for me to never overlook that step again.
 It's not expensive.
 Structural failure is.
 Even sags are considered a failure.

 Tip: Some Structural Steel companies have free engineering for small jobs such as a house.
 Most houses can and should use steel for large spans and/or load bearing beams.
 Steel is always better for these purposes than wood beams.

 Good luck, Carl Heldmann